DataWraith/notelog/README.md

 ### Model Context Protocol Server

-Notelog can act as a server that receives commands from AI assistants, allowing you to create or search notes using natural language (see examples below).
+Notelog can act as a server that receives commands from AI assistants, allowing you to create, (re-)tag  or search notes using natural language (see examples below).

 #### JSON Configuration Example